Oulu-IMEDS/semixup/README.md

 Independent test data: the Multicenter Osteoarthritis Study (MOST, http://most.ucsf.edu/)

 The script below:
+ - crops lateral and medial sides of all knee images,
  - divides OAI data into labeled and unlabeled parts, and splits each of them into 5 folds,
  - prepares the full OAI data setting,
  - processes and cleans MOST data for evaluation.